cbshiles/KALX-libfms/doc/ftap/ftap.md

 ## A Simpler Approach

 -   Map the finance to mathematics as directly as possible...
-    -   ...and clearly identify the misspecifications
+    -   ...and clearly identify the misspecification
 -   The mathematics has to be implemented in software to be useful...
     -   ...by people who don't understand complicated mathematics
 -	The FTAP is a geometric result, not probabilistic...